Online investments

 There are several investment options, including:

-• binary options.
-A binary option is a high risk investment product based on rate fluctuations in assets such as currencies, shares, raw materials and indexes, which at best generate a profit but frequently result in a loss.
+- binary options.
+A binary option is a high risk investment product based on rate fluctuations in assets such as currencies, shares, raw materials and indexes, which may generate a profit but more often result in a loss.

-Despite the ‘rose coloured’ promises there is a real risk of you losing your entire investment, or more.
+Despite the ‘rose-coloured’ promises, there is a real risk that you will lose your entire investment.

-The FSMA (the Financial Services and Markets Authority) 2011warns since many years against the grave risks associated with these investments and continues to publish new alerts regularly.
+The FSMA (the Financial Services and Markets Authority) has been warning against the serious risks of these investments for many years and continues to publish new alerts regularly.

 Websites offering binary options, investments in diamonds or cryptocurrencies are often based abroad, even outside the European Union.
 The postal address is rarely mentioned so that you don’t know who you are dealing with.